Placing emphasis on cultural and artistic development, it’s not hard to find prolific writers with award-winning records in Taiwan.

 Lung gained public attention when she topped the ‘rich writers’ list in 2010, with income from royalties totalling over 2,000,000 RMB.
 Having completed a doctoral degree in British and American literature at Kansas State University, Lung became a celebrity with her publication of the political satire The Wild Fire in 1984, which blatantly criticized Taiwan’s socio-political predicaments and sold over over 200,000 copies, and this was during the era when Taiwan was under the autocratic one-party rule of Kuomintang.
 Yu Guangzhong, the another renowned Taiwanese writer and poet, called Lung’s book a tornado that uncovered the loopholes of Taiwan’s political system.
 In 1988, Lung became the first pioneering feminist reporter that was invited to the Soviet Union when she visited Moscow.
 Apart from continuously publishing political critics, Lung became the first director of the Cultural Affairs Bureau in 1999 to promote the cultural development programme.
 Noting how suffocating it is to be an official, Lung resigned in 2014 and retreated back to the literary world.
 Lung is not merely a feminist writer, but a leading figure in the literary field that champions for political reform and social transformation in Taiwan

 The contemporary literary critic and writer Zhang Dachun regards himself a limb of the devil in the Taiwanese literary field.
-In the early 1980s, when Taiwan began to abandon authoritarian ideologies and embrace democratic ideas, Zhang, then in his twenties, blended his deep-rooted classical literary knowledge with metropolitan yet international modernistic flavour to compose stylish novels with ironic and mocking narrative styles.
+In the early 1980s, Zhang, then in his twenties, blended his deep-rooted classical literary knowledge with metropolitan yet international modernistic flavour to compose stylish novels with ironic and mocking narrative styles.
 These works made him a well-known young writer that was greatly appreciated by the literary society during that era.
 Known for his creativity and fruitful productions, Zhang has published hundreds of works ranging from novels, translated versions of foreign novels, prose, commentaries, poems, scripts, and lyrics.
 The Tour Guide at the Apartment, capturing numbers of short stories, is one of Zhang’s most notable works.
 Having won a total of nine literary awards in Taiwan, Zhang is recognized as a prolific writer that actively challenges current politics in a sarcastic way.